alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 permalink: 2026/06/13/monads-in-c-sharp-part-3-io/
 ---

-**Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)
+**Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-A function is no longer "just a calculation" if calling it can call an HTTP API, read from or write to a database, write a file, print to the console, or observe time or randomness.
-Here, *effect* just means that kind of observable interaction.
+A function is no longer "just a calculation" when calling it can invoke an HTTP API, read from or write to a database, write a file, print to the console, or observe time or randomness.
+Here, an *effect* means that kind of observable interaction.
 A *pure* function, by contrast, returns the same result for the same inputs and does not change anything outside itself.

+The earlier parts used monadic types to delegate control flow.
+It is useful shorthand to say that `Map` or `FlatMap` decides "how the next function runs," but that shorthand needs some precision.
+The monad laws do not prescribe wall-clock scheduling, retries, parallelism, or the business reason for running an operation.
+A concrete `Map` or `FlatMap` implementation does determine whether the supplied function is invoked, how many times it is invoked, which branch invokes it, and sometimes whether invocation is immediate or deferred.

+For a pure callback, the host still determines the surrounding structure and control flow, but each invocation's result is determined by its explicit input.
+When the callback performs an effect, the host's invocation rule also determines whether an API request, file write, or other operation occurs, and in what order or how often.

+That is the tension explored here.
+The host abstraction may be behaving exactly as designed, while its invocation rule may still be the wrong execution policy for a particular effect.
+We want to preserve composition without performing the effect merely because some outer `List`, `Maybe`, or `Result` chose to invoke a callback.

+The move is to return an `IO<T>` rather than a `T`.
+The callback then constructs a suspended computation instead of performing the operation.
+Other abstractions can compose that inert value, and a later combinator or application boundary can decide how to execute it.

 As in the earlier parts, the types in this article are deliberately small teaching models.
 The goal is to make the common structure of `Pure`, `Map`, and `FlatMap` visible, and here to examine how that structure interacts with effects.
 They are not presented as replacements for .NET collections, LINQ, `Task`, or ordinary procedural code.

-As in Part 1, I will write the list examples with `Map` in C#-ish pseudocode.
-The point is to keep the shared monadic shape visible.
-In that Part 1 model, the list is eager and materialized: `Map` traverses now, once per element, in list order.

-## When timing matters
+## When invocation becomes observable

-As a quick refresher, consider a pure price calculation:
+Consider a pure price calculation:

 ```csharp
 public static decimal CalculateLineTotal(